Lixie-Labs/emotiscope-site/app_tour.md

 ## Screensaver

-You can toggle whether or not Emotiscope daydreams between songs
+You can toggle whether or not Emotiscope daydreams between songs!

 ## Temporal Dithering